datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 The process of generating a catalog, after metadata entry validation, involves:

-1. aggregation of the provided metadata into the catalog filetree, and
+1. aggregation of the provided metadata into the catalog file tree, and
 2. generating the assets required to render the user interface in a browser.

 .. figure:: ../artwork/src/catalog/datalad_catalog_howitworks.svg